Federal Work Study Program

-Complete the FAFSA - used to determine financial eligibility "Need".
+March 1st Priority deadline - used to determine financial eligibility "Need".

 Notification – Award Letters

-You will receive notification from our office regarding your eligibility and placement.
+- You will receive notification from our office regarding your eligibility and placement.

-New students receive notification in early spring, once "packaging" begins.
+- New students receive notification in early spring, once "packaging" begins.

-Currently enrolled students receive notification, after spring grades are posted, academic progress has been determined and packaging begins.
+- Currently enrolled students receive notification, after spring grades are posted, academic progress has been determined and packaging begins.

-You will also have access to your award information online at myWCU.
+- You will also have access to your award information online at myWCU.

-Contracts are mailed via traditional mail to eligible students, in early June.
+- Contracts are mailed via traditional mail to eligible students, in early June.

-Contact your supervisor to introduce yourself and familiarize yourself with the department's function.
+- Contact your supervisor to introduce yourself and familiarize yourself with the department's function.

 - Return your contract by the stated deadline to secure the position.

-Complete all payroll documents in person at the Payroll Office as soon as possible.
+- Complete all payroll documents in person at the Payroll Office as soon as possible.

-Students who have submitted all required documents are authorized to begin work for their term of employment.
+- Students who have submitted all required documents are authorized to begin work for their term of employment.

-Report to work the first week of your scheduled assignment.
+- Report to work the first week of your scheduled assignment.
 Your supervisor will confirm your status.

-Students that do not report to work will be reported as a NO SHOW and the award will be cancelled.
+- Students that do not report to work will be reported as a NO SHOW and the award will be cancelled.

-Students receive direct compensation, on a biweekly basis, for the hours worked.
+- Students receive direct compensation, on a biweekly basis, for the hours worked.
 Students are encouraged to enroll in direct deposit with the payroll office.
 Funds received are intended for use to meet educational related expenses.

-FWS participants may only hold one job processed by the WCU Payroll Office.
+- FWS participants may only hold one job processed by the WCU Payroll Office.
 Since most additional offers are made through an application/selection process, the student is aware of the potential for this to occur.
 When this happens, the student will be removed from the Federal Work Study Program.
 Students are under no obligation to accept the Federal Work Study Student Employment offer.